Cotter baronets: Family history

 Sir James Cotter, the first Baronet, (MP for Askeaton), was educated at Midleton College.
 He was the son of the executed James Cotter the Younger and grandson of Sir James Fitz Edmond Cotter.
 The authorities intervened in the education of the first Baronet and his siblings who were raised as Protestants.
 This act eliminated one of the families who formed the hereditary leadership of the Catholic community in Ireland.
-Ultimately, the descendants of Sir James Fitz Edmond Cotter retained their wealth and political prominence, but at the cost of losing the faith and culture their ancestors long upheld.
+Ultimately, the descendants of Sir James Fitz Edmond Cotter retained their wealth and political prominence.
 He was created the first Baronet of Rockforest on 11 August 1763.

 The second Baronet, who succeeded the first Baronet in 1770, was a member of parliament in the Irish House of Commons, representing Taghmon from 1771 to 1776 and Mallow from 1783 to 1790.

 The third Baronet, who succeeded his father the second Baronet in 1829, represented Mallow in the British House of Commons.

 The fourth Baronet succeeded his father, the third Baronet, in 1834.
 He served in H.M.
 27th Regt and was formerly one of Her Majesty's Body Guard.
 In 1882 he was appointed to the office of High Sheriff of County Cork.

 The fifth Baronet was a Lieutenant in the South of Ireland Imperial Yeomanry and in 1914 was appointed to the office of High Sheriff of County Cork.
 He succeeded his grandfather the fourth Baronet in 1902.

 The sixth Baronet, Sir Delaval Cotter, the third Baronet's great-grandson (the title having descended from father to son except for the fourth Baronet who was succeeded by his grandson), was educated at Malvern College and at the Royal Military College, Sandhurst.
 He was a Lieutenant-Colonel in the 13th/18th Regiment of the Royal Hussars and fought in the Second World War, where he was awarded the Distinguished Service Order.
 During the 1960s and 1970s he and his wife, Lady Cotter, moved back to Ireland and bought and restored Castle Widenham in Castletownroche.

 The seventh Baronet, Sir Patrick Laurence Delaval Cotter, was the only son of Laurence Stopford Llewellyn Cotter (killed in action in Sicily in 1943) and Grace Mary Downing.
 He was the nephew of the sixth Baronet and grandson of the fifth Baronet.
 He succeeded his uncle as the 7th Baronet of Rockforest in 2001.
 Sir Patrick was educated at Blundell's School and the Royal Agricultural College, Cirencester.
 He was an antique dealer, restorer and collector.